Can I use my Gmail address to send my marketing campaigns?

 How many IPs will I get to use for sending with Insider?

 The number of IPs assigned to a client depends on the maximum volume projected for the day.
-Our deliverability expert evaluates your daily send volume during the onboarding process to prepare the infrastructure for you.
+Our deliverability expert evaluates your daily send volume during onboarding to prepare your infrastructure.

 What’s the difference between an ISP, MBP, and ESP?